-Burns night is a national institution and something I became accustomed to during my time at university in St. Andrews, Scotland.
-It’s something that is celebrated with great flare and affection in Scotland and more recently “south of the border” in the rest of the UK and the world!
-It’s one day in the year when you can host a truly beautiful dinner party, drink lots of fine wines, scotch whiskey and enjoy the beautiful poetry that Burns shared with the world.
+It’s one day in the year when you can host a truly beautiful dinner party, drink lots of fine wines, scotch whisky and enjoy the beautiful poetry that Burns shared with the world. 🏴

-When Burns passed away in 1796, his friends decided to hold a memorial dinner, where each and every person recited his beautiful poems, ate as much ” haggis, neeps and tatties” as they wanted and drank until a stupor of tomfoolery ensued!
-Now, every year people from all over the world join in suppers to commemorate his life and works on the late-poet’s birthday, January 25th.
+When Burns passed away in 1796, his friends decided to hold a memorial dinner, where each and every person recited his beautiful poems, ate as much ” haggis, neeps and tatties” as they wanted and drank until a stupor of tomfoolery ensued.

 One lovely way to celebrate the life and works of Robert Burns is by hosting your very own “Burns Supper”.
 Whether you are in Scotland or anywhere else in the world – why not experience a truly Scottish tradition and celebrate the beautiful poems Burns created!